Best Food for Kai Ken

 Kai Ken Nutritional Profile

-Dietary planning for Kai Ken starts with understanding this breed's Medium (25-45 lbs) physique and intelligent character.
+Start any diet conversation about a Kai Ken from the physical baseline (Medium (25-45 lbs)) and behavioral baseline (intelligent); nutrition choices flow from there.
 Over a 12-16 years lifespan, the right nutrition foundation prevents many common health issues.
 Kai Ken dogs with moderate to high (45-60 minutes daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Kai Ken's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Kai Ken to maintain coat health and joint function.

 Life-Stage Feeding Guide for Kai Ken